NV7150/OcclusionWorkSpace/Documentation/MR_Occlusion_System.md

    - Add support for real-time camera input
    - Integrate with AR/VR frameworks

+4. **Tracking Improvements**:
+   - Implement sensor fusion for more robust tracking
+   - Add support for markerless tracking using SLAM
+   - Implement Kalman filtering for smoother camera pose estimation

-4. **Extensibility**:
+5. **Extensibility**:
-   - Create a plugin system for custom occlusion providers
+   - Create a plugin system for custom occlusion providers and trackers
    - Support for different rendering backends

 ## Conclusion